groupdocs-conversion/GroupDocs.Conversion-Docs/nodejs-java/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-cad-document-with-options.md

 ### Specify width and height

-The following code sample shows how to convert a CAD document and specify the width and height
+The following code snippet shows how to convert a CAD document and specify the width and height:

 ```js
 const outputPath = "convertCadAndSpecifyWidthAndHeight.tiff"